 Muelrath Ranches, Santa Rosa

 This pumpkin farm offers lots of fun, with a corn maze, hay pyramid, tractors to sit on, and sustainably grown pumpkins and gourds.
 An amusingly spooky room will entertain and you can take a hay ride, too.
 Take a picnic and enjoy the season.
-On Friday nights through October, join them for a campfire.
-Roast hot dogs, and marshmallows, and take a hay ride.
+On Friday and Saturday nights through October, join in the fun of the "Campfire in the Corral" and roast hot dogs and marshmallows, sip hot cider, and take a night time hay ride.

 Sunday through Thursday, 10 a.m. to 6 p.m.